JetBrains/teamcity-documentation/topics/installation-quick-start.md

     runAll.sh stop
     ```

 By default, TeamCity runs on [`http://localhost:8111/`](http://localhost:8111/) and has one registered build agent that runs on the same computer.
-If another application uses the same port as the TeamCity server, the TeamCity server (Tomcat server) will not start with the _"Address already in use"_ errors in the server logs or server console.
+If another application uses the same port as the TeamCity server, the TeamCity server (Tomcat server) will not start with the "_Address already in use_" errors in the server logs or server console.

 To change the server port, locate the `<TeamCity Home>/conf/server.xml` and modify the port in the `<Connector>` XML node, for example: